 Make sure that no one is near the outboard motor when tilting the outboard motor up or down.
 Otherwise, body parts could be crushed between the outboard motor and the clamp bracket.

 Leaking fuel is a fire hazard.
-When the outboard motor will be tilted up for more than a few minutes, tighten the air vent screw and fuel tank cap and align the fuel cock with the closed position.
-Otherwise, fuel may leak.
+Tighten the air vent screw and place the fuel cock in the closed position if the outboard motor will be tilted for more than a few minutes.
+Otherwise fuel may leak.